Sulib1515/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task8- Write a program that prints all the numbers of base 16 in lowercase, followed by a new line. task9- Write a program that prints all possible combinations of single-digit numbers. task10- Write a program that prints all possible different combinations of two digits
+task8- Write a program that prints all the numbers of base 16 in lowercase, followed by a new line. task9- Write a program that prints all possible combinations of single-digit numbers. task10- Write a program that prints all possible different combinations of two digits task11- Write a program that prints all possible different combinations of three digits.